Radolsav16/Radolsav16/README.md

 # 👋 Hello, I'm Radoslav Todorov!

 I'm a 17-year-old aspiring developer with a passion for learning and building in the tech world.
-I'm on a journey to develop my skills across various domains, including web development and software development.
+I'm on a journey to develop my skills in  web development.
-Also I want to fimilirize in Machine learning .

 ## Education 🎓
 - Software University

 ## Courses and Tutorials 🎓
 - FreeCodeCamp JavaScript Algorithms and Data Structure.
-Certificate link ->
 ## 🚀 About Me

 - **Age:** 17
-- **Interests:** Web Development, Software Development, Machine Learning
+- **Interests:** Web Development
 - **Goal:** To become a proficient and versatile developer, capable of building innovative and secure applications.